ChooseWhy Choose This Program?

-Students with a minor in Arabic studies must accumulate a minimum of 18 credits at the 200- and 300-levels, with at least one course at the 300-level, and one Goucher-sponsored study-abroad program (ICA or a semester abroad) to ensure the experiential component of Arabic studies.
-Literature courses continue to develop language skills.
-Culture and civilization courses explore social, political, and intellectual and cultural developments.
-Our faculty is international and interdisciplinary in its research and teaching, offering courses in areas as diverse as film, literature, culture, anthropology, theater, folklore, socio-linguistics, and ecology.
+Students with a minor in Arabic studies must accumulate a minimum of 18 credits at the 200- and 300-levels, with at least one course at the 300-level, and one Goucher-sponsored study-abroad program to ensure the experiential component of Arabic studies.
+Literature courses continue to develop language skills while culture and civilization courses explore social, political, and intellectual developments.

 Major & Minor Program Contacts

 Arabic Studies Minor: Zahi Khamis